goblimey/learn-unix/README.md

 so if you don't have another computer handy, you have to note down what to do before you start.

-Next
-you need to download the docker toolbox.
+Once you've enabled virtualization you need to download the docker toolbox.
 That's described [here](https://medium.com/@mbyfieldcameron/docker-on-windows-10-home-edition-c186c538dff3).

 I followed that writer's advice and installed Linux into Virtual Box.
 There are many flavours of Linux, and I chose Ubuntu.
 Whichever one you use,
-you need the latest supported version of the desktop version.
+you need the latest supported version of the desktop installation.

 Installing Linux into Virtual Box takes a long time and it asks you to make lots of decisions,